iswunistuttgart/awesome-opcua/README.md

 ## Server and client applications

-*Implementations of server and client applications and other examples*
+_Implementations of server and client applications and other examples._

 - [OpcUaWebDashboard](https://github.com/barnstee/OpcUaWebDashboard) - A cloud-based, dockerized dashboard for displaying OPC UA PubSub telemetry data, read directly from an Azure IoT Hub.
 - [UA-CloudLibrary](https://github.com/barnstee/UA-CloudLibrary) - Swagger prototype by @branstee for the OPC UA for Cloud Library OPC-Foundation JWG